jeuneseven/ReadingNotes/iOS/Concurrency.md

 1. declaring the function itself as being async
 2. calling that function using await

+- Swift will run each of the await calls in sequence, waiting for the previous one to complete.
+This is not going to run several things in parallel

 ## How to call async throwing functions?